hinatacampaign/hinatacampaign.github.io/akubi-letter.md

     Dozens, no, hundreds of times,
     I’ve imagined the same things

-    And so, until the night breaks
+    And so, until the dawn breaks

     Yawning, I write my love letter